A Simplified Guide to Nurse Retirement

 Resources & Tools

 Wealthfront is a new company in the personal finance space with a mission to automate retirement investing.
-Think of it like nixing a travel agent when booking travel.
+Think of it like nixing a travel agent when booking travel (or like nixing recruiters as a travel nurse!).
 Remember that wealth manager we mentioned a while ago?
 That’s who we’re nixing here.
-Wealthfront is super popular with us ‘young people’ because they have great technology, a simple interface, and they automate all the boring stuff.
+Wealthfront is super popular with us "young people" because they have great technology, a simple interface, and they automate all the boring stuff.

 Basically you decide how much money to automatically deposit from your paycheck every month, decide how much risk you are willing to accept with your investment mix, and Wealthfront technology will do the rest.
 Buying and selling assets that their software suggests is the best mix for your needs.